The best Amazon device deals this October Prime Day

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Best Amazon device deals this October Prime Day: Discounts on Kindle Scribe, Ring doorbells and more
+Best Amazon device deals this Prime Day: Discounts on Fire TV, Kindle Scribe, Ring doorbells and more

-The retailer’s flagship sales see steep price drops on its earbuds, video doorbells and tablets
+Amazon’s earbuds, video doorbells and tablets are falling in price.
+Here are the deals worth checking out

 Your support helps us to tell the story